 Stress is a daily reality for many people.
 It is a natural reaction to high pressure situations and in small doses can even be beneficial.
 However, constant stress can lead to both physical and emotional health problems over time.
-Therefore, it’s important to manage your stress levels (LINK - STRESS MANAGEMENT SOCIETY) and stay relaxed.
+Therefore, it’s important to manage your stress levels (The Stress Management Society website) and stay relaxed.

 There are two main types of stress; acute stress and chronic stress.
 These describe the difference between the little stresses that we experience on a daily basis, and the more severe stress that can build up when you are exposed to a stressful situation over a longer period.

 Acute stress is something which affects almost everyone from time to time.
 It relates to events and pressures of the present and the near future - running late for work or forgetting an important appointment.
 A little of this type of stress can be helpful, motivating you to keep going and get things done.
 Over time, these little stresses can all add up, but it is possible to become more resilient to acute stress by managing your time better, taking care of your health and practicing relaxation techniques.